Table of Contents

 Resistant to Wear and Tear:

-Due to the twilling process, the bombazine is highly sturdy to the normal wear and tear and can be worn for a more extended time.
+Due to the twilling process, the bombazine is highly sturdy to normal wear and tear and can be worn for a more extended time.

 Black Color: